rackerlabs/docs-cloud-orchestration/api-docs/getting-started/authenticate.rst

 .. note::
-     For more information about authentication tokens, see the following topics in the Rackspace Identity API documentation.
+     For more information about authentication tokens, see the following topics in the Identity API documentation.

      - :rax-devdocs:`Authentication token operations<cloud-identity/v2/developer-guide/#document-api-operations/token-operations>`